Westley-Foster/WFoster_CS408_Module2/README.md

 # web-dev-starter

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.

-//NOTE TO SELF: write web-dev-starter here
 This is the starter project for Full Stack Web Development using no frameworks and minimal dependencies.
 It acts as an intro for future web development projects that are written in plain HTML, CSS, and JavaScript.